 Given Aswan’s relaxed pace, many visitors choose to extend their stay and take it easy for awhile.
 But don’t worry about getting bored, as there are still more things to do that we haven’t covered yet.

 To the west of Seheil Island is Aswan’s largest Nubian Village.
 As touristy as it may be, it nonetheless makes for an interesting visit.
 It’s full of colorful Nubian-style houses and is home to Aswan’s best public murals.

 Fans of Agatha Christie may also want to check out the Old Cataract Hotel.
 It’s where she stayed while writing Death on the Nile, and the story also takes place there.

-Admittedly, I’ve never read Agatha Christie but I tried visiting the hotel anyway.
-Unfortunately, non-guests need to pay 300 EGP to enter the premises, but at least the price includes pool access.
+Admittedly, I’d never read Agatha Christie but I tried visiting the hotel anyway.
+Unfortunately, non-guests need to pay 300 EGP to enter the premises.
+But at least the price includes pool access.

 When researching accommodation online, I was surprised to discover that hotels in Aswan are considerably more expensive than in other Egyptian cities.

 While I cam across some reasonably priced and centrally located hotels, many of them seemed to have poor reviews.
 I went ahead and booked a midrange hotel on Elephantine Island, but the hosts never responded to any of my questions, leading me to cancel.